muratk5n/thirdwave/en/2021/01/collapse_of_the_big_bang_and_the_gaseous_sun_robitaille.md

 In 1870, Lane published his discussion of the gaseous nature of the sun.
 [7] At the time, of course, one could have had little idea about whether or not the sun was really a gas.
-Nonetheless, Eddington [8,9] would build on the ideas of Lane.[7]
-Eddington believed that the laws of physics and thermodynamics could be used to deduce the internal structure of the sun without any experimental verification.[8,9] In 1926, he would speak hypothetically about being able to live on an isolated planet completely surrounded by clouds.
-In such a setting, he thought he would still be able to analyze the sun without any further knowledge than its mass, its size and the laws of physics.[8,9] It was in this spirit that Eddington set out to expand on Lane’s model of the sun.
-Assuming that Lane’s gaseous model was correct,[7] Eddington used simple deductive reasoning to set the internal temperature of the sun at 10,000,000 - 40,000,000 K.[8,9] Today, this remains the range for the internal temperature of the sun (~15,000,000 K).
+Nonetheless, Eddington [8,9] would build on the ideas of Lane [7].
+Eddington believed that the laws of physics and thermodynamics could be used to deduce the internal structure of the sun without any experimental verification [8,9].
+In 1926, he would speak hypothetically about being able to live on an isolated planet completely surrounded by clouds.
+In such a setting, he thought he would still be able to analyze the sun without any further knowledge than its mass, its size and the laws of physics [8,9].
+It was in this spirit that Eddington set out to expand on Lane’s model of the sun.
+Assuming that Lane’s gaseous model was correct [7], Eddington used simple deductive reasoning to set the internal temperature of the sun at 10,000,000 - 40,000,000 K [8,9].
+Today, this remains the range for the internal temperature of the sun (~15,000,000 K).
 This accepted temperature is reinforced by man’s knowledge of the temperatures associated with thermonuclear energy.

-At the same time, Eddington also realized that a gaseous sun should collapse on itself.[8,9] That is, the great forces of gravity present on the sun should pull all of the mass of the sun into a much smaller sphere.
+At the same time, Eddington also realized that a gaseous sun should collapse on itself [8,9].
+That is, the great forces of gravity present on the sun should pull all of the mass of the sun into a much smaller sphere.
 Like his predecessors, Eddington pondered how it was that the gaseous sun did not collapse.
 He solved the problem by invoking